 - Near interpreted regional Rabbit Lake – Collins Bay fault system

-- Located within 10 km of Cigar Lake mine site
+- Located within 10 kilometres of Cigar Lake mine site

 - Polymetallic unconformity uranium mineralization associated with nickel, cobalt, and arsenic

 - 2022 drill program revealed complex structural network associated with sandstone and basement alteration halo

 This project is located in the Northeastern Athabasca Basin in Saskatchewan and lies 10 kilometres from the Cigar Lake mine site.
 The property is 100% owned and operated by CanAlaska Uranium.
 The company is actively recruiting Joint Venture partners for this project.

 - The project area was explored historically by SMDC, Noranda, COGEMA, and Cameco who performed a variety of geochemical surveys, airborne and ground based geophysical surveys.

 - In the 1980’s, Noranda exploration completed a drill fence on the project, identifying basement-hosted uranium mineralization, assaying 0.12% U3O8 over 0.1 m from 283 m.